microsoft/msix-packaging/README.md

 ### Enable pack features

-   By default, pack is *NOT* turn on in the build scripts and is not supported for mobile devices.
+   By default, pack is *NOT* turned on in the build scripts and is not supported for mobile devices.
 Use the --pack option in the build scripts or pass -DMSIX_PACK=on to the CMake command to enable it.
+You will have to set also -DUSE_VALIDATION_PARSE=on in the build script, otherwise the build operation will fail.

 ## Build Status
 The following native platforms are in development now: